PacketFence Clustering Guide

 2. Assumptions

-• You have at least three (3) installed PacketFence (v7+) servers
+• At least three installed PacketFence (v7+) servers

-• The servers have identical identifiers for network interfaces (e.g. eth0) (see next section)
+• Servers have identical network interface identifiers (e.g. eth0) (see next section)

-• The servers must have IPv6 disabled (see next section)
+• Servers have IPv6 disabled (see next section)

-• The servers must have a fully qualified domain name (FQDN) to identify them
+• Servers have fully qualified domain names (FQDN)

 Appended to this guide is a glossary on specialized terms used in this document.